BEFORE THE STATE BOARD OF EQUALIZATION

 JURISDICTION

-decisions of the DOR on sales taxes and "[h]old hearings after due notice in the
+review final decisions of the DOR on sales taxes and "[h]old hearings after due

-manner and form provided in the Wyoming Administrative Procedure Act [Wyo.
-Stat.
+notice in the manner and form provided in the Wyoming Administrative Procedure

-the construction of any statute affecting the assessment, levy and collection of taxes, in
+to the construction of any statute affecting the assessment, levy and collection

-accordance with the rules, regulations, orders and instructions prescribed by the
+of taxes, in accordance with the rules, regulations, orders and instructions

 DISCUSSION